 Emily was originally written as an American, but when Blunt sent her audition in she had spoken in her British accent.
 The part was then changed, but the studio did insist on seeing the actress once more before they offered her the role.
 They wanted her to read for the part again, but dressed for the role too.

 Stanley Tucci is another standout character in the film, playing Runway's art director Nigel.
 Suprisingly though he got the role quite last minute, in fact just 72 hours before he was due on set.

 It was a good thing Tucci was cast as well, he ended up meeting his future wife, Blunt’s sister, because of the film.

 Thomas Lennon apparently turned down the role of Nigel due to conflicts with his Reno 911!
 Filming schedule.

 Meryl Streep went deep into the role of Miranda Priestly and treated Anne Hathaway as mean as she did on screen whilst filming the movie.
-On the first day on set, prior to filming, Meryl turned to Anne as said, “I think you’re perfect for the role.
-I’m so happy we’re going to be working together.”
-She then paused before saying “That’s the last nice thing I’ll say to you” – and it actually was until several months later when they promoted the film together.
+As they began filming Streep told the actress that she was perfect for the role and she was happy to be working with her.
+She then followed by admitting that the nicest thing she'll say to her during filming.
+She then went Priestley and wasn't friendly with her throughout filming.

 Harry Potter Books